Eric-Cun/HSR-Scorer/README.md

 # 🌟HSR Relic Scorer
-This is an application that can score the relics of players account and gives out a score depending on the character and what type of stats are most ideal
+This is an application that looks at relics of a players character and gives them a score that are relevant to said character

-## 🔎
+## 🔎Scoring